 They left Bristol for Surrey in 1888 and Edith’s mother died the following year.
 Edith’s father died in 1897 after a climbing accident in the Alps in Switzerland and this enabled the couple to buy a home of their own in Richmond as evidence of their “marriage”, although Edith saw her father’s death as retribution for their lifestyle.

 They wrote a number of passionate love poems to each other and the name “Michael Field” was their way of declaring their inseparable oneness.
 Friends referred to them as “The Fields”.
-In 1886 Katharine wrote in a letter to a friend “Let no man think he can put asunder what God has joined”, explaining her relationship with Edith using the words of the Christian marriage ceremony to affirm their life-long partnership.
+In 1886 Katherine wrote in a letter to a friend “Let no man think he can put asunder what God has joined”, explaining her relationship with Edith using the words of the Christian marriage ceremony to affirm their life-long partnership.
 In one poem they wrote “My Love and I took hands and swore, Against the world to be, Poets and lovers evermore”.

-Much of Katharine and Edith’s verse deals quite openly with feminine sexuality and erotic love between women.
+Much of Katherine and Edith’s verse deals quite openly with feminine sexuality and erotic love between women.
 Their plays, of which only a few were ever actually performed, often focussed on the power of the feminine, prominently featuring strong and complex female characters.
-Katharine wrote “We have determined by Heaven’s grace, to give the English people plays, full of poetry and religion, humour and thought.
+Katherine wrote “We have determined by Heaven’s grace, to give the English people plays, full of poetry and religion, humour and thought.
 They will not like this …. they will kick against the pricks, but ultimately they will thankfully accept us”.
 They declared themselves ‘rationalists’ in 1887, pagans in 1897, and converted to Roman Catholicism in 1907.

-Katharine was vivacious, small and ruddy, forthcoming and full of fun but could be rather haughty at times.
+Katherine was vivacious, small and ruddy, forthcoming and full of fun but could be rather haughty at times.
 Edith was tall with a fragile pallid beauty and gray eyes.
 After their deaths fellow Bristol University friend (herself very possibly one half of a lesbian couple) “Carta” Mary Charlotte Sturge, a daughter of Bristol surveying firm J P Sturge, wrote: “Their genius was great, their spirits beautiful, and their companionship of unexampled delight.
 And this is how gratefully we remember them”.

 Jonathan Rowe 2021